Grounding Exercises to Relieve Anxiety and Stress

 6. Cold Water Trick

 Splash your face with cold water or hold a cold object.
 Activates the “dive reflex,” which slows your heart rate.
+You could also hold an ice pack or something cold against your forehead and neck, or put your feet and hands in cold water.

 7. Tense and Release Muscles